Jack Kerouac: Influences

 Kerouac's early writing, particularly his first novel The Town and the City, was more conventional, and bore the strong influence of Thomas Wolfe.
-The technique Kerouac developed that later gained him notoriety was heavily influenced by jazz, especially Bebop, and later, Buddhism, as well as the Joan Anderson letter written by Neal Cassady.
+The technique Kerouac developed that later gained him notoriety was heavily influenced by the prolific explosion of jazz, especially the bebop genre established by Charlie Parker, Dizzy Gillespie, Thelonious Monk, and others.
+Later, he included ideas he developed from his Buddhist studies that began with Gary Snyder., as well as the Joan Anderson letter written by Neal Cassady.
 The Diamond Sutra was the most important Buddhist text for Kerouac, and "probably one of the three or four most influential things he ever read".
 In 1955, he began an intensive study of this sutra, in a repeating weekly cycle, devoting one day to each of the six Pāramitās, and the seventh to the concluding passage on Samādhi.
 This was his sole reading on Desolation Peak, and he hoped by this means to condition his mind to emptiness, and possibly to have a vision.

 James Joyce was also a literary influence on Kerouac and he alludes to Joyce's work more than any other author.
 Kerouac had high esteem for Joyce and he often used Joyce's stream-of-consciousness technique.
 Regarding On the Road, he wrote in a letter to Ginsberg, "I can tell you now as I look back on the flood of language.
 It is like Ulysses and should be treated with the same gravity."
 Additionally, Kerouac admired Joyce's experimental use of language, as seen in his novel Visions of Cody, which uses an unconventional narrative as well as a multiplicity of authorial voices.